Dogs play for a variety of reasons. Not only does it help them learn motor skills, but it also teaches our dogs about social structure.

 Recognizing healthy play

 Let’s face it; some dogs like to play rough.
-They show their teeth, growl, body slam and pin their friends to the floor.
-But how do you know that a) it’s an acceptable form of play and b) the other dog is Okay?
+They show their teeth, growl, enjoy body slamming, neck biting, and pinning their friends to the floor.
+But how do you know that a) it’s an acceptable form of play style and b) the other dog is enjoying it?

-If you watch dogs together, there is a natural back and forth to their play.
-In a balanced game, no matter how rough it looks to us, dogs will take turns and pause briefly in between play.
+If you watch dogs play together, there is a natural back and forth to their interactions.
+No matter how rough the dog play looks to us in a balanced game, dogs will take turns and pause briefly in between play.

 So, if your dog meets a new friend and you’re not sure if they are having a good time, have a look for the following clues;